Biology

 Advanced seminar-style course exploring the molecular basis for the many interactions between humans and microorganisms.
 Includes topics such as pathogenicity and infection, antimicrobial development and resistance, microbial evolution, microbiomes in health and disease, and biotechnology and industrial microbiology.
 Focuses on reading, interpretation, analysis, and discussion of articles from the primary scientific literature.

 Explores Maine’s natural history (i.e., the species present in the state of Maine and their interactions) from an evolutionary perspective based on research studies.
 Classroom time focuses on discussion of peer-reviewed journal articles that examine the evolutionary ecology of local species to understand how they interact, their evolutionary relationships, and observational and experimental methods to study them.
 In the laboratory section students experience the ecosystems in the state of Maine and learn to identify and observe the ecology of the common local species within plants, animals, and fungi in order to understand evolutionary relationships through identification of common traits.
 Students will practice writing for both scientific and general audiences.
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 3320)

 An advanced seminar focusing on one or more aspects of neuroscience, such as neuronal regeneration and development, modulation of neuronal activity, or the neural basis of behavior.
 Students read and discuss original papers from the literature.
+This course originates in Biology and is crosslisted with: Neuroscience.
 (Same as: NEUR 3325)

 The consequences of neuronal damage in humans, especially in the brain and spinal cord, are frequently devastating and permanent.
 Invertebrates, on the other hand, are often capable of complete functional regeneration.
 Examines the varied responses to neuronal injury in a range of species.
 Topics include neuronal regeneration in planaria, insects, amphibians, and mammals.
 Students read and discuss original papers from the literature in an attempt to understand the basis of the radically different regenerative responses mounted by a variety of neuronal systems.
+This course originates in Biology and is crosslisted with: Neuroscience.
 (Same as: NEUR 3329)

 An exploration of the multiple ways cells have evolved to transmit signals from their external environment to cause alterations in cell architecture, physiology, and gene expression.
 Examples are drawn from both single-cell and multi-cellular organisms, including bacteria, fungi, algae, land plants, insects, worms, and mammals.
 Emphasis is on the primary literature, with directed discussion and some background introductory remarks for each class.